 Clinical presentation can vary from being asymptomatic to full blown acute respiratory distress syndrome.
 Its median onset time is around 40-50 days following transplantation, but there is an early peak in the first 14 days, followed by a lower but consistent incidence up to around 80-100 days.

-Its aetiology is thought to be multifactorial inclusive of chemoradiotherapeutic insults and graft versus host disease 4.
+Its etiology is thought to be multifactorial inclusive of chemoradiotherapeutic insults and graft versus host disease 4.
 There are two main histopathological patterns

 - interstitial pneumonitis